Body Dysmorphia Side Effects

 I was obese growing up, but I knew it and while that led to its own issues, dysmorphia wasn’t one of them.

-Dysmorphic disorder only really started to hit me when I actually started losing weight.
+My body dysmorphic disorder only really started to hit me when I actually started losing weight.

 I had to lose around 40 pounds before I could see any difference in my own body shape in the mirror and I ended up underweight on the BMI scale by the end of my journey – and still thought I looked “fat”.